c-bertran/42-exam-shell/CONTRIBUTING.md

 	```

 2. **Install dependencies**:
-	Ensure you have all necessary dependencies installed.:
+	Ensure you have all necessary dependencies installed.
 	```shell
 	npm install
 	```

 4. **Run the development server**:
-	Start the development to begin working on the project.
+	Start the development to begin working on the project, auto rebuild if source code change
 	```shell
 	npm run dev
 	```